 Original descriptions of taxa.
-For coccolithophores, and many calcispheres, these are pages from the Catalog of Calcareous Nannofossils.
+For coccolithophores, and many calcispheres, these are pages from the Farinacci & Howe Catalog of Calcareous Nannofossils.
 In other cases (e.g. non-calcifying haptophytes) the data is directly compiled on this site.
-The "Catalogue of Calcareous Nannofossils" was compiled by Prof A. Farinacci 1969-1989 and updated by Richard Howe 2000-2016 - see also this page.
+The "Catalogue of Calcareous Nannofossils" was originally compiled by Prof A. Farinacci 1969-1989, since 2000 it has been updated and extended by Richard Howe - see The Farinacci and Howe Catalog - an Introduction.

 Taxa are sorted alphabetically for simple browsing, or you can use search boxes at the top & bottom of the page